 The Brooklyn Botanic Garden houses 26 different kinds of flowering cherry blossoms.
 For one weekend every year, the garden honors the blossoms’ Japanese heritage with music performances, dances and tea ceremonies.
 This year, the festival takes place April 27–28.

 International Cherry Blossom Festival

 Macon’s 10-day long festival has been honoring the city’s 350,000 Yoshino tree blooms since 1982 with concerts, rides and parades.
-The festival already took place this year, but mark your calendars for March 22–31, 2019.
+The festival this year takes place March 22–31.